Alternatives for Families - A Cognitive-Behavioral Therapy (AF-CBT)

 Training Features

-- Target treatment population: children/adolescents (ages 5-17) and caregivers in families involved in arguments/conflict, physical force/discipline/aggression, child physical abuse, or child behavior problems.
+- Target Treatment Population: Children and adolescents (ages 5–17) and their caregivers involved in family conflict, physical force or discipline, aggression, child physical abuse, or child behavior concerns.

-- Materials translated into Spanish, Korean, and Japanese
+- Treatment Materials available in Spanish, Korean, and Japanese.

-Training is a trauma-informed evidence-based treatment (EBT) designed to improve the relationships between children and caregivers in families involved in arguments/conflict, physical force/discipline/aggression, child physical abuse, or child behavior problems.
+Alternatives for Families: A Cognitive Behavioral Therapy (AF‑CBT) is a trauma‑informed, evidence‑based treatment designed to improve relationships between children and caregivers in families experiencing conflict, aggression, physical discipline, child physical abuse, or child behavior problems.

 Full Description